MousaZeidBaker/cv/index.md

 Degree in Computer Science and Engineering

 ## About me
-Extremely motivated to constantly develop my skills and grow professionally.
-I am confident in my ability to come up with interesting ideas where I can apply my technical knowledge and skills for continuous improvement.
-My interests lie primarily within the field of software development and artificial intelligence, specifically and machine learning and deep learning.
+Extremely motivated to constantly develop my skills and grow professionally for continuous improvement.
+I am confident in my ability to come up with creative solutions and ideas where I can apply my technical knowledge and skills.
+My interests lie primarily within the field of software development and artificial intelligence, specifically machine learning and deep learning.

 ## Currently

-I'm a Software developer at [Axis Communications](http://www.axis.com/), based at their R&D site in Lund, Sweden.
+I'm a Software developer at [Axis Communications](http://www.axis.com/), based at the R&D New Busniess site in Lund, Sweden.

 ## Experience

-`2018-` __Axis Communications__ Software developer
+`2018-` __Axis Communications__ Software Developer (Guardian)

-Developing cloud-based surveillance solution for security and alarm monitoring companies.
-The platform setup includes network video cameras and a variety of analytics and security devices solutions.
+Developer with a cloud-based surveillance solution for security and alarm monitoring companies called Guardian.
+The platform setup included network video cameras and a variety of analytics and security devices.
+I had the time to be part of two agile teams, one backend and one frontend, with a main focus on the backend in both teams.
+With time I got an important role as an API specialist where I had the oppurtunity to both design and implement JSON RESTful APIs.

 `2017` __Sony Mobile Communications__ Master's Degree Project